This time next week, I will be married on my honeymoon.

 Let me share it with you!

-Clear out your energy!
+- Clear out your energy!
 As a reiki master, it amazes me how much a change in our energy can disrupt (or align) our day to day lives.
 Even with the simple effect of sleeping better, you are ready for more things that come your way.
 When I don’t get enough sleep, I get irritable and have a harder time seeing the full picture of transformations and changes that occur.
 But our energy affects so many other things as well!
 It is quite amazing!
-(Definitely try getting a mini session and judge it yourself!)
 Not into reiki?
 Use essential oils or crystals to help clear out your energy!

 It helps that I also love my fiance and that we have a wonderful friendship. 😉

 So next week, I will be a married woman facing some of the same challenges, and new ones.
 And I could not be happier or more confident that I can take them on.